How to Overcome Troubles That May Hit Franchising in 2015

 An excellent retail and franchise software suite, if used for a franchised business, provides individual franchises with a “mass construction weapon”.

 This is knowledge.
-Reporting tools are not limited to headquarters, though this is the place where reports on sales, cash, point of sale, inventory, purchasing, CRM, employee management go in real time.
+Reporting tools are not limited to headquarters, though this is the place where reports on sales, cash, the point of sale, inventory, purchasing, CRM, employee management go in real time.

 With advanced retail software, individual franchises can be given the right to see a part of valuable business statistics, of course without drill down on other stores or other sensitive data.